anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 The following steps are required for running _Anovos_ workloads on Azure Databricks using an Azure Blob Storage container mounted to DBFS

-### Step 1: Install anovos packages directly from PyPI
+### Step 1: Installing/Downloading _Anovos_
-To make the latest released version of _Anovos_ available on Azure Databricks, you need to install anovos packages directly from PyPI.
+To make the latest released version of _Anovos_ available on Azure Databricks, you need to install anovos packages directly from PyPI in step 7 itself.

 Another way to make _Anovos_ available on Azure Databricks, you need to upload a wheel file.
 The easiest way to obtain it is to download directly from PyPI.